Skip to main content

 How Technology Helps Ensure Healthcare Privacy and Protect Patient Confidentiality

 The ethical and legal duty to protect healthcare privacy forms the basis of trust between patients and healthcare providers.
-This article explores the significance of patient confidentiality, the challenges faced by organisations, and how technology and healthcare software plays a crucial role in safeguarding privacy.
+This article explores the significance of patient confidentiality, the challenges faced by organisations, and how technology and healthcare software plays a crucial role in safeguarding privacy and security of medical information.

 Doctors registered with the General Medical Council (GMC) are responsible for ensuring patient trust by demonstrating respect for human life and upholding the expected standards in their practice.